PennLINC/aslprep/docs/workflows.rst

    Computed CBF maps

-For multi-PLDs (Post Labeling Delay) ASL data, the CBF is first computed for each PLD and the weighted average CBF is computed over all PLDs at time = t :footcite:p:`dai2012reduced`.
+For multi-PLD (Post Labeling Delay) ASL data, the CBF is first computed for each PLD and the weighted average CBF is computed over all PLDs at time = t :footcite:p:`dai2012reduced`.